chipkin/BACnetServerExamplePython/README.md

 ## Building

-This python script requires the [CAS BACnet Stack](https://www.bacnetstack.com/) DLL that can be purchased from [Chipkin Automation Systems](https://store.chipkin.com)
+This python script requires the [CAS BACnet Stack](https://www.bacnetstack.com/) DLL that can be purchased from [Chipkin Automation Systems](https://store.chipkin.com).

+Place the DLL in the root folder.

 ```bash
 pip install pathlib